Nuand/bladeRF/host/utilities/bladeRF-cli/src/cmd/doc/interactive-help.md

 print
 -----

-Usage: `print <param>`
+Usage: `print [parameter]`

 The print command takes a parameter to print.
-The parameter is one of:
+Available parameters are listed below.
+If no paremeter is specified, all parameters are printed.

 ----------------------------------------------------------------------
     Parameter Description